MayankPandey01/OwnBucket/README.md

 # 🤔 What's OwnBucket?

 OwnBucket is a Python Based Recon tool for Storage Buckets.
-It scans for AWS S3 Bucket and GCP Buckets by bruteforcing using different permutations.
+It scans for AWS S3 Bucket, Azure Storage Blob and GCP Buckets by bruteforcing using different permutations.

 # 🚀 Usage